thisisnashir/simple-note-app-serverless/README.md

 now after `serverless` framework finishes, it shows the link to access our api-gateway and invoke the lambda. we make a `post` reaction to the url and we get our dummy response that a note has been created.

+Now similarly we user `serverless.yml` to create the other dummy endpoints and invoke the related dummy lambda function and it all seems to work now!

+The things to be noted here are:

+1. `path: notes/{id}` is how you define a dynamic path with a `pathParameter`.
+2. `event.pathParameters.id` is how you access the path-parameter in your lambda function.